Giant effective magnetic fields from optically driven chiral phonons in 4$f$ paramagnets: Properties of cerium trichloride

 \section{Properties of cerium trichloride}

 Rare-earth trihalides are a class of $4f$ paramagnets with formula unit $RH_3$.
-CeCl$_3$ ($R=\mathrm{Ce}$, $H=\mathrm{Cl}$) is a representative of this class of materials that crystallizes in the hexagonal $P6_3/m$ structure with an electronic band gap of 4.2~eV \cite{Zachariasen1948,Park1993}.
+CeCl$_3$ ($R=\mathrm{Ce}$, $H=\mathrm{Cl}$) is a representative of this class of materials that crystallizes in the hexagonal $P6_3/m$ structure \cite{Zachariasen1948} with an electronic band gap of 4.2~eV \cite{Park1993}.
+Its Ce($4f^1$) valence-electron configuration remains paramagnetic for all temperature ranges relevant here, as spin ordering only occurs at very small temperatures of $<0.1$~K \cite{Landau1973}.
 We chose CeCl$_3$ as our model system, because the primitive unit cell consists of only 8 atoms (Fig.~\ref{fig:CeCl3}(a)), resulting in a small number of 21 optical phonon modes characterized by the irreducible representations $2A_g + 1A_u + 2B_g + 2B_u + 1E_{1g} + 3E_{2g} + 2E_{1u} + 1E_{2u}$ in its $6/m$ point group.
-Early Raman studies have shown that the polarization of the $4f$ electrons in an external magnetic field leads to a splitting of the doubly degenerate $E_{1g}$ and $E_{2g}$ phonon modes into left- and right-handed circularly polarized \cite{schaack:1976,schaack:1977}, see Fig.~\ref{fig:CeCl3}(b).
+Early Raman studies have shown that the polarization of the $4f$ electrons in an external magnetic field leads to a splitting of the doubly degenerate $E_{1g}$ and $E_{2g}$ phonon modes into left- and right-handed circular polarization \cite{schaack:1976,schaack:1977}, therefore obtaining chirality, see Fig.~\ref{fig:CeCl3}(b).
 It has been suggested that also the infrared-active $E_{1u}$ phonon modes split in the same way \cite{Thalmeier1978}, yet no experimental infrared spectroscopy measurements had been performed at that time.
 The infrared-active $E_{1u}$ modes map into the same $E'$ representation at the local $\bar{6}$ symmetry of the cerium ions as the Raman-active $E_{2g}$ modes, for which phonon splittings have been measured, and should therefore have the same effect on the paramagnetic spins.
 Infrared-active phonon modes possess an electric dipole moment and can therefore be resonantly excited by the electric field component of a laser pulse to yield large vibrational amplitudes.
-We will explore in this work how circularly driven $E_{1u}$ phonons act on the spins through the inverse of the spin-phonon coupling.
+We will explore in this work how optically driven chiral $E_{1u}$ phonons act on the spins through the inverse of the spin-phonon coupling.